schnurrd/ICL-Architectures/README.md

 - `--checkpoint-save-load-suffix`: Suffix to add to the checkpoint save/load path. this can e.g. be the seed.
 - `--tensorboard-path`: Path to save tensorboard.
 If not provided, will use the checkpoint save/load prefix or the path in the config file.
 - `--config-index`: Index of the config to use.
 This is used to select a config from the config file.
+- `--overwrite`: Start fresh even if a checkpoint/config exists at the target path (do not load, overwrite on save).

 ### CLI evaluation interface